 In Stock vs Out of Stock

-The product’s will now be shown as In Stock or Out of Stock based on the warehouse value in Korona.
-A product that has 1 or more actual goods in a Korona warehouse will show as In Stock and an item that has 0 or a negative quantity will be shown as Out of Stock.
-Please be aware that this sync takes place about once every 10 minutes and that the inventory number does not get synchronized, just whether it is in or out of stock.
+The products will now be shown as In Stock or Out of Stock based on the warehouse value in KORONA.
+A product that has 1 or more actual goods in a KORONA warehouse will show as In Stock, and an item that has 0 or a negative quantity will be shown as Out of Stock.

-Building Out Events Page and other Short Codes
+Building Out Events Page and Other Short Codes

 Here is the master list of options you have for Short Codes